 We had lots of fun during our seven-day holiday in Seoul, and we have listed ten of our favourite things to do below.
-Enjoy and feel free to ask any questions in the comments section!
+Enjoy and feel free to ask any questions in the comments section.
+A great hotel to stay in Seoul would be the Aloft Seoul Myeongong, a new and modern hotel located conveniently near Myeongdong shopping street!

 Also read: 10 Great Places to Eat in Seoul!